 If you think this program is for you, please begin the application process early to increase opportunities for acceptance.
-You can apply for the Marketing Tourism management program in October of each year.
+You can apply for the Marketing Tourism management program in mid-November of each year.
 This program is highly sought after and meeting the basic requirements is not a guarantee of entry.

 Check for current Marketing Tourism program availability.
 Once accepted, your seat in the program will be reserved.

 In the first year, all Marketing Management students complete the same course of studies, which covers general business and economic principles.
 This foundation year provides all marketing students with fundamental business skills in marketing, economics, statistics, and organizational behavior.
 Examples and case studies used in the classroom focus on many different industries, not just tourism.
 We believe this provides students with a better balanced educational experience.

 The second year offers specialization on advanced marketing concepts and the tourism industry.
 Specialized courses include areas such as: event management, convention management, hotel sales, leisure travel marketing, and international marketing provide the student with an overview of marketing within the tourism industry globally.
 Additionally, students take other core marketing and business management courses such as: market research, internet marketing, competitive intelligence, and business law.
 The goal is to provide a dynamic and practical business education.

 Special emphasis is being placed on how e-business is impacting these industries, and integrating the Internet and e-commerce concepts within the broader discipline of marketing.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

 The course load of the Marketing - Tourism Management program is heavy.
 Learning at BCIT comes mainly in four ways: